 After a government initiative called redevelopment, the African American population in San Francisco fell from 13% in the 1970’s to <3% today.
 Our partner, the African American Arts & Culture Complex (AAACC), holds more Black art companies than any other institution in the Bay Area and is a magnet for community events and artist expression.
 Together we explored how might we increase community resilience in the neighborhood.

-We organized and lead an 8-week design intensive for AAACC youth, who learned about the design thinking, research, physical prototyping, and presenting their ideas.
-We also received $46,000 in grant funding for youth stipends, community events, prototyping, and construction / build / maintenance.
-Support for the initiative from community members was rated 4.5/5 (n=50).
+We ran an eight-week design fellows program for local youth, which resulted in the concept for a community parklet.
+We received $46,000 from two grants for youth stipends, community events, prototyping, and construction / build / maintenance.
+Support for the initiative (a parklet) from community members was rated 4.5/5 (n=50).